VinnyF/GameCube-Controller-Reader/README.md

 I am well aware of [NicoHood's Nintendo Library](https://github.com/NicoHood/Nintendo), which I discovered during the development process.
-Although I did study the library, I wanted to do figure out how to do it on my own, so I did not use anything from that project.
+Although I did study the library, I wanted to do figure out how to do everything on my own, so I did not use anything from that project.
-This will be explained more later.
+This will be further explained later.
 <br>
 <br>
 ## Early stages
-I started this project with an [Arduino Starter Kit](https://store.arduino.cc/usa/arduino-starter-kit), a GameCube controller extention cable, multimeter, wire cutters, and some jumper wires.
+I started this project with an [Arduino Starter Kit](https://store.arduino.cc/usa/arduino-starter-kit), a GameCube controller extension cable, multimeter, wire cutters, and some jumper wires.
-I cut the extention cable, separated and stripped the wires, and hooked it up according to this schematic:
+I cut the extension cable, separated and stripped the wires, and hooked it up according to this schematic:

 ![v1](images/v1.png "First schematic with transistor")